 I was once told that I should learn one new thing every day of my life.
 It didn’t have to be something big.
 It just needed to be something that would allow me to grow as a human being.
-My philosophy to learning has always been based on that model.
+My philosophy for learning and personal growth has always been based on that model.
 Instead of focusing on life-long learning, I focus on learning one new thing every day of my life.
+I want to make every day count.

 If you look back at the last 7 blogs, what have you learned in the last seven weeks?
 Based on 7 days in a week and seven articles (one each week), you had an opportunity to learn 49 new things.
 Was there an ah-ha moment from any of the blogs?
 What about an ah-ha moment from someone you talked to, something that you read, something that you watched, or something that you wrote?